 A local review

-Unlike most of Vienna’s traditional coffeehouses, Café Residenz is a mere youngster that started life in 1998.
-The building, however, is a
+Unlike most of Vienna’s traditional coffee houses, Café Residenz is a mere youngster that started life in 1998.
+The building, however, dates back a

-Uniformed waiters have now replaced uniformed soldiers in a café that seems to echo the refined nature of its palace neighbour.
+Uniformed waiters have now replaced uniformed soldiers in a café that seems to echo the refined nature of its imperial neighbour.

-Dark marble tabletops sit under glass chandeliers and above burnished metal and wooden stands.
-Paintings and photographs of old Viennese scenes line the walls and ceiling.
+Dark marble tabletops sit under glass chandeliers and above burnished metal and wooden stands, while paintings and photographs of old Viennese scenes line the walls and ceiling.

-In the middle of it all is the counter with its vitrine stuffed with the exquisite cakes from the in-house Landtmann patisserie (Café Residenz is part of a family-owned group of coffeehouses and restaurants).
+In the middle of it all is the counter with a vitrine stuffed with cakes from the in-house Landtmann patisserie (Café Residenz belongs to a family-owned group of coffee houses and restaurants).

-And if you haven’t quite taken on board the regal nature of the place, classical music plays gently in the background to offer a final hint.
-This edges towards kitsch if you’re looking for an earthy, authentic coffeehouse (but you’re probably not here for that – try the Hawelka).
+And if you haven’t quite taken on board the regal nature of the place, classical music played gently in the background on my visit to offer a final hint.
+This edges towards kitsch if you’re looking for an earthy, authentic coffee house (but you’re probably not here for that: try, for example, the Hawelka).

-I had a Wiener Frühstück breakfast, the organic soft-boiled egg done to perfection and a small jar of Staud’s jam (always a treat) for my rolls.
+I had a Wiener Frühstück breakfast, the organic soft-boiled egg done to perfection and a small jar of Staud’s jam for my rolls.
 The butter was a touch on the hard side – 7/10 on my always-critical spreadability index.
-The coffee, however, was lovely…with a thick, creamy topping of frothed milk on my Melange.
+My excellent melange coffee, however, came with a lovely thick, creamy topping of frothed milk.

-The prices are similar to those coffeehouses in the city centre, i.e. not cheap.
-If you were expecting a high-class café at Austria’s most popular tourist site to be an inexpensive treat, then I have a bridge I’d like to sell you.
+Prices mirrored those of coffee houses in the city centre, i.e. not cheap.
+If you expect a quality café at Austria’s most popular tourist site to be an inexpensive treat, then I have a bridge I’d like to sell you.

-The café also has a lovely side tract to the main room and a large shaded outdoor area in warmer seasons.
+The café also has a lovely side tract to the main room and a large shaded outdoor area for warmer seasons.

-There’s certainly a feeling of timelessness about the place, all helped by the location, of course.
-And during my visit, I had a little bonus experience; the baker came in, wearing her white garb and carrying a tray of freshly-made apple strudel.
+A feeling of timelessness certainly pervaded the place: all helped by the location, of course.
+And during my visit, I enjoyed a little bonus experience; the baker came in, wearing her white garb and carrying a tray of freshly-made apple strudel.
 It almost felt like I was in the middle of an ad.
-Incidentally, there are regular strudel shows you can visit down in the basement.

 Here’s my advice…